- Original Pitch-an-Idea Grant Application (PDF), Final Narrative (PDF)

 - Purchase instruments

 Purchase more instruments than you think you will need if you’re setting up a circulating collection.
 You will lose some along the way, as with any library materials you are lending.
-Ukulele invoice (pdf format)
+Ukulele invoice (PDF)

 - Catalog instruments

-Sample Circulating FAQ for Staff, Sample Tuning Instructions for borrower, Sample Borrowing Guidelines, Handout to circulate with instrument (all Google docs)
+Sample Circulating FAQ for Staff (PDF), Sample Tuning Instructions for borrower (PDF), Sample Borrowing Guidelines (PDF), Handout to circulate with instrument (PDF)

 - Purchase instructional audiovisual materials

 In addition, promote existing e-media items, such as e-books.
-Ukulele resources (pdf), Sample handout of materials in Overdrive, Sample handout of materials in Hoopla (both Google docs)
+Ukulele resources (PDF), Sample handout of materials in Overdrive (PDF), Sample handout of materials in Hoopla (PDF)

 - Identify and recruit volunteers and staff